Dog Vaccine Schedule: A Guide To Dog & Puppy Shot Schedules

 There are a number of vaccines for dogs, which can be broken down into core and non-core vaccines.
 Core vaccines are those considered essential for your dog’s health, whilst non-core vaccines are optional, and may be recommended for your dog depending on their lifestyle.
 Your veterinarian can help you decide which non-core vaccines are right for your dog.

 Rabies: Rabies is a highly contagious and fatal viral disease transmitted via a bite from an infected animal, such as coyotes, raccoons, skunks, bats, and foxes.
 It can be transmitted to humans, for whom it is also fatal.
-The Rabies vaccine is legally required in New York for all dogs.
+The Rabies vaccine is legally required in most U.S. states for all dogs.

 DHPPi: Sometimes known simply as the Distemper vaccine, this is actually a combination vaccine that protects against Distemper, Parvovirus, Parainfluenza and Infectious Hepatitis.
 These are all serious, highly infectious diseases that can result in pain, organ damage and may be fatal.